o-charts/manuals/oernc_en_US.md

 4. Copy the *Fingerprint* file onto some portable device and look for a computer with an internet connection.

-5. Go to the [o-charts shop](https://o-charts.org/shop/index.php?id_category=14&controller=category) and license the oeRNC chart sets you are interested in.
+5. Go to the [o-charts shop](https://o-charts.org/shop/14-oernc) and license the oeRNC chart sets you are interested in.
 Ignore this step if you have already bought your charts.

-6. Go to the [My oeRNC Charts](http://o-charts.org/shop/index.php?fc=module&module=occharts&controller=occhartsOernc) page and create a *System identifier* uploading the *Fingerprint*.
+6. Go to the [My oeRNC Charts](https://o-charts.org/shop/module/occharts/occhartsOernc) page and create a *System identifier* uploading the *Fingerprint*.
 Leave *System name* blank if you are using a dongle.

 7. Select the new *System identifier* for each chart set you want to assign to your system.
 Once assigned, it can not be changed.

 8. Make a Request clicking the button *Request*.
-After few seconds you will get 2 downloads links, one for the charts and another one for the file containing the keys to decrypt them.
+After few seconds you will get 2 download links, one for the charts and another one for the file containing the keys to decrypt them.
 Copy both files onto the portable device and go back to the boat.

-9. On your target system unzip the charts file into a directory of your choice and copy the file with the keys inside this directory.
+9. On your target system unzip the charts file into a directory of your choice and copy the keys file into the same folder where the unzipped charts are (.oernc).
 Install your charts as always and you are done.
 If you have assigned your charts to a dongle, plug it in before to see the charts.

 ### Updates - offline

-To update your chart sets go to [My oeRNC Charts](http://o-charts.org/shop/index.php?fc=module&module=occharts&controller=occhartsOernc) page.
+To update your chart sets go to [My oeRNC Charts](https://o-charts.org/shop/module/occharts/occhartsOernc) page.
 Column *Edition* will show the last edition you requested.
 Column *Current edition* will show the current available edition for that chart set.
 If they do not match, a *Request* button will appear.
 Offline updates are self contained, do not worry about intermediate updates you might have missed to install.
 Remove the old chart set from OpenCPN or keep it in different directory and install the new one as usual.

 # Frequently Asked Questions